linode/docs/docs/reference-architecture/video-transcoding/diagrams/index.md

 1. [Argo Event Sources](https://argoproj.github.io/argo-events/concepts/event_source/) includes 20+ origination mechanisms that can be setup to generate event messages that are written to [Argo Event Bus](https://argoproj.github.io/argo-events/concepts/eventbus/).
 In this reference architecture we have enabled a [Webhook Event Source](https://argoproj.github.io/argo-events/eventsources/setup/webhook/) that a user or system can send HTTP requests.
 The the filename they are ingesting is included in this request.

 1. [Argo Sensors](https://argoproj.github.io/argo-events/concepts/sensor/) are configurations that map well-defined Event Sources to a specific [Argo Trigger](https://argoproj.github.io/argo-events/concepts/trigger/).
 A Trigger defines the target process to invoke.
-In the reference architecture, the Trigger is an [Argo Workflow](https://argoproj.github.io/argo-workflows/) that converts the source file to an HLS adaptive bitrate output.
+In the reference architecture, the Trigger is an [Argo Workflow](https://argoproj.github.io/argo-workflows/) that converts the source file to an [HTTP Live Streaming (HLS)](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) adaptive bitrate output.

 1. Argo Workflows enable well-defined sequences of tasks that are described by [Argo Templates](https://argoproj.github.io/argo-workflows/workflow-templates/).
 Workflows use YAML definitions to describe actions that should occur on artifacts, including file transfers, container commands, web requests, and data manipulation.
 Argo workflow orchestration manages dynamic pod scheduling in Kubernetes based on the steps and processes defined in the Workflow definition, which live for the lifecycle of the workflow.